mjouaiti/Pepper-tangram/README.md

 # Pepper_tangram

 main.py, story.py, record_audio.py and the html folder need to be on the robot to run correctly.
-The html folder has to have this path: ~/.local/share/PackageManager/apps/.lastUploadedChoregrapheBehavior/html  or it doesn't work for some reason....
+The html folder has to have this path: ~/.local/share/PackageManager/apps/[App_name]/html  or it doesn't work for some reason....

-naoqi_camera should prefereably run on a computer though.
+naoqi_camera.py should prefereably run on a computer though.